thecurryspice/vms/README.md

 Host Password: *******
 ```

-## The Master

-`master.py` can send various commands (most of the ones provided in the VideoLAN interface) to control behaviour on all screens.
-Send `h` for a list of available commands, or `x` to exit.

-Due to the VLC Interface responding only to specific commands, the `master.py` interface doubles up as a group chat, where each message is sent to all live users!
-The messages can be sent from the `master` shell and can be received on the `vlcMQTTSync` shell.

 ## Saved configurations

-All configurations are saved in the `config` folder and are accessible by `vlcMQTTSync.py` as well as `master.py`
+All configurations are saved in the `config` folder and are accessible by `vms.py` as well as `master.py`

 ---

 ## Update

 I'm thinking of refactoring this project to:
-* make it more modular in terms of features
+* ~~make it more modular in terms of features~~
-* send and receive encrypted messages
+* ~~send and receive encrypted messages~~
 * implement rooms
-* eventually support a GUI
+* eventually support a GUI : possibly a floating widget that can expand into the chat window.

 Please feel free to submit a pull request :)